Billings, Montana: Prehistory

 The downtown core and much of the rest of Billings is in the Yellowstone Valley, a canyon carved out by the Yellowstone River.
 Around 80 million years ago, the Billings area was on the shore of the Western Interior Seaway.
 The sea deposited sediment and sand around the shoreline.
 As the sea retreated, it left a deep layer of sand.
 Over millions of years, this sand was compressed into stone known as Eagle Sandstone.
 Over the last million years the river has carved its way down through this stone to form the canyon walls known as the Billings Rimrocks or the Rims.

 The Pictograph Caves are about five miles south of downtown.
 These caves contain over 100 pictographs (rock paintings), the oldest of which is over 2,000 years old.
 Approximately 30,000 artifacts (including stone tools and weapons) have been excavated from the site.
-These excavations have proved the area has been occupied since at least 2600 BC until after 1800 AD.
+These excavations have proven the area has been occupied since at least 2600 BC until after AD 1800.

 The Crow Indians have called the Billings area home since about 1700.
 The present-day Crow Nation is just south of Billings.

 Lewis and Clark Expedition

 In July 1806, William Clark (of the Lewis and Clark Expedition) passed through the Billings area.
-On July 25 he arrived at what is now known as Pompey's Pillar and wrote in his journal "... at 4 P M arrived at a remarkable rock, i ascended this rock and from its top had a most extensive view in every direction."
+On July 25 he arrived at what is now known as Pompey's Pillar and wrote in his journal, "... at 4 P M arrived at a remarkable rock, i ascended this rock and from its top had a most extensive view in every direction."
 Clark carved his name and the date into the rock, leaving the only remaining physical evidence of their expedition.
 He named the place Pompey's Tower, naming it after the son of his Shoshone interpreter and guide Sacajawea.
 In 1965, Pompey's Pillar was designated as a national historic landmark, and was proclaimed a national monument in January 2001.
 An interpretive center has been built next to the monument.